 NOTE1: intercalated sodium exists in an ionic or quasi-atomic form in the lattice of the electrode material.

-[NOTE2: In these regulations the words ‘sodium ion cells or batteries’ refer to sodium ion using organic electrolyte cells or batteries.] ”

 They may be transported under these entries if they meet the following provisions:

 (a) Each cell or battery is of the type proved to meet the requirements of applicable tests of the Manual of Tests and Criteria, part III, sub-section 38.3.